fp

 Viticultural Areas & AVAs

-Globally, wines are labeled with their “appellation of origin,” or the geographic location from which the majority of the grapes used in a bottle of wine were grown.
-The appellation of origin may indicate a country, state, province, or what is known as a “viticultural area.”
+Globally, wines are labeled with their “appellation of origin,” which indicates the geographic location from which the majority of the grapes used in the wine were grown.
+This designation can refer to a country, state, province, or a more specific “viticultural area.”

 US Wine in the Global Marketplace